-Notice of Nondiscrimination: Pursuant to Title IX, the University does not discriminate on the basis of sex in educational programs or activities that it operates.
-Such protection extends to both employees and students.
-Any questions or inquiries concerning Title IX, policies, procedures, or the application of Title IX at the University may be referred to the Title IX Coordinator, Senior Deputy Title IX Coordinator, or to any of the University's Deputy Title IX Coordinators.
-The most up-to-date information regarding Title IX and other University resources are available on the Office of Diversity, Inclusion, and Equal Opportunity's website at www.usf.edu/Diversity.
-When appropriate, the University will take steps to prevent the recurrence of harassment, including sexual violence, and to correct any discriminatory effects of harassment on the complainant and others.
+Pursuant to Title IX, USF does not discriminate on the basis of sex in educational programs or activities.
+Such protection extends to students, and employees.
+Any inquiries concerning

+Title IX, policies, procedures or the application of Title IX may be referred to the Title IX Coordinator.
+The most up to date information is available on the Title IX website at usf.edu/title-ix.
+When appropriate, USF will take steps to prevent the recurrence of harassment, including sexual violence, and to correct any discriminatory effects of harassment.